nasa/cumulus-orca/tasks/copy_to_archive/API.md

 ```

 Copies the files in {event}['input']
-to the ORCA glacier bucket defined in ORCA_DEFAULT_BUCKET.
+to the ORCA archive bucket defined in ORCA_DEFAULT_BUCKET.

 Environment Variables:
-ORCA_DEFAULT_BUCKET (string, required): Name of the default ORCA S3 Glacier bucket.
+ORCA_DEFAULT_BUCKET (string, required):
+Name of the default archive bucket.
 Overridden by bucket specified in config.
-DEFAULT_MULTIPART_CHUNKSIZE_MB (int, optional): The default maximum size of chunks to use when copying.
+DEFAULT_MULTIPART_CHUNKSIZE_MB (int, optional):
+The default maximum size of chunks to use when copying.
 Can be overridden by collection config.
-METADATA_DB_QUEUE_URL (string, required): SQS URL of the metadata queue.
+METADATA_DB_QUEUE_URL (string, required):
+SQS URL of the metadata queue.

 **Arguments**: